openstack/glance/doc/source/configuration/configuring.rst

   Optional.
 Default: ``object-store``

   A string giving the service type of the swift service to use.
-This setting is only used if swift_store_auth_version is ``2``.

 ``swift_store_region``
   Can only be specified in configuration files.